waveclaw/py-aharef/README.md

 # py-aharef

-Graph web page structure with a Python-Tkinter application inspired by htmlgraph from aharef.info
+Graph web page structure with a Python-Tkinter application.

+This is inspired by htmlgraph from aharef.info.

+## Usage

+`py-aharef <Some URI to an HTML file>`

+## Output

+This program produces a 2-dimensional image of a coloured tree of nodes.

+Each node is a part of the structure of the HTML file.